Teachers' Environment Network

 • bringing awareness to relevant Council environmental projects, policies, grant opportunities and events.

-- Dr Luis Mata, an ecologist from the University of Melbourne who spoke about native pollinators and pollinator observatories
+- Dr Luis Mata, University of Melbourne ecologist (native pollinators and pollinator observatories)

 - A sustainability grant-writing workshop run by CERES